Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Telegram (Primary Channel)

-When tokens match your condition:
+When tokens match your trader AI:

 1. The system checks if you have Telegram connected